medi-torimorta/farmers-attributes/README.md

 Basically, it gives base 30secs + additional 30 seconds per 0.1 attribute value.

 **green_thumb**
 Chance (0.0-1.0) for crops planted by the player to become their Large variants upon reaching max growth state, or give double drops upon harvesting if a large variant is unavailable.
-The large variants can only appear when grown naturally (e.g. no bonemeal)
+Large variants can only appear when grown naturally (no bonemeal)
+Currently, large carrots and beetroots are implemented.

 ### MobEffects
 **Appetite**